BP3/wm-extract-deploy/README.md

 ```

 # Deploy Templates
-This will deploy connector templates from the current directory and its subdirectories into the Web Modeler instance.
+This will deploy connector templates from the current repo/directory and its subdirectories into the Web Modeler instance, and then commit the configuration file to the repository.

 For SaaS environments:
 ```shell